Difference-in-Differences Designs: A Practitioner's Guide: Some additional DiD-related procedures

-The relevant questions pertain to (a) the types of assumptions needed to impose to identify these parameters, (b) how to estimate and make inferences about these parameters of interest once identification is established, (c) how to summarize treatment effect heterogeneity across doses to generate interpretable aggregated causal parameters, and whether traditional regression specifications based on TWFE recover a sensible and easy-to-understand causal parameter of interest.
+The relevant questions pertain to (a) what assumptions are needed to impose to identify these parameters, (b) how to estimate and make inferences about these parameters of interest once identification is established, (c) how to summarize treatment effect heterogeneity across doses to generate interpretable aggregated causal parameters, and (d) whether traditional regression specifications based on TWFE recover a sensible and easy-to-understand causal parameter of interest.
 These questions are addressed in detail by \citet{Callaway2021b} and \citet{deChaisemartin2022-continuous-treatment}.

-\citet{Callaway2021b} highlights how, when no units are treated in period one, identification and estimation of $ATT(d|d)$'s (or their functionals) follows the binary case.
+\citet{Callaway2021b} highlight how, when no units are treated in period one, identification and estimation of $ATT(d|d)$'s (or their functionals) follows the binary case.
 They propose flexible nonparametric estimators for the $ATT(d|d)$ curve---the relationship between outcome changes (minus the average change for untreated units) and the dose $d$, making it possible to visualize and make inference about treatment effect heterogeneity across dosages.
 They also propose estimators that aggregate across dosage values and can be more precisely estimated.
 The identification of causal response parameters or ATE-type parameters, however, requires a stronger version of parallel trends that holds for potential outcomes at non-zero treatment doses.
-Under these strong parallel trends (and no-anticipation), they discuss estimation and inference procedures for the ACR curves and their summary measures.\footnote{Interestingly, they also show that commonly used TWFE regression specifications are too rigid to lead to easy-to-interpret causal parameters of interest.
+Under these strong parallel trends and no anticipation assumptions, they discuss estimation and inference procedures for the ACR curves and their summary measures.\footnote{Interestingly, they also show that commonly used TWFE regression specifications are too rigid to lead to easy-to-interpret causal parameters of interest.
 In fact, they show that one can provide several different decompositions of the TWFE treatment coefficient depending on the specific causal parameter being used as a building block for the analysis, though every decomposition considered by them has some issues related to negative-weighting, additional ``bias'' terms, or non-interpretable weights that can distort inference.
 They emphasize that all this can be easily resolved by adopting the forward-engineering approach.}

 \citet{deChaisemartin2022-continuous-treatment} consider the setup where units are already exposed to different levels of treatment in period one.
 They discuss how one can identify causal quantities that generalize $ATT_{\text{pd}}(d|d^\prime)$ to this more complex setup when (a) a sizable number of units do not change treatment dosage over time (stayers), and (ii) there is no-carryover from past treatment to future outcomes.
 They propose estimation and inference procedures for aggregated parameters akin to $\E[ATT_{\text{pd}}(D|D)| D>0]$ and $\left.\E[ATT(D|D)| D>0]\right/ \E[D| D>0]$.